 Civil processes are when you get served with legal papers, such as court orders.
 You can access civil process orders by going to the Sumter County Sheriff’s office, on their website or by phone.

 All registered sex offenders are required to be registered on a sex offender database.
 The people on these databases have been convicted of a sex crime.
 You can access these listings on the website, but keep in mind that you can’t see the street address, but rather the neighborhood block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file containing a docket sheet and all filings and documents filed in the court case.
 You can access court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court where the case was filed.

 Every state maintains records of people’s criminal history.
 These databases are all linked so you can track criminal backgrounds from other states.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state entirely, you may have to pay a fee for a more complete search.

 - DWI or DUI.